segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 From Add destination, select your destination and click **Next**.

 ### Step 2b: Select event
-After adding an actions-based destination, select what type of event you want to send to the destination.
-Events update the destination about changes to your entity or audiences.
-You can then use these actions to orchestrate campaigns in other tools.
+After adding a  destination to your audience, configure the data you would like to send to the destination.
+First, select a type of event you want to send to the destination.
+Events update destinations about changes to your entity or audiences and contain data that can be used in the downstream destination.

 You can send events:
 - When an entity on a profile changes: